Yugoslav torpedo boat T3: World War II

 In April 1941, Yugoslavia entered World War II when it was invaded by the German-led Axis powers.
-At the time of the invasion, T3 was assigned to the Southern Sector of the KJRM's Coastal Defence Command based at the Bay of Kotor, along with her sister ship T1, several minesweepers and other craft.
-Just prior to the invasion, T3, along with the bulk of the 3rd Torpedo Division, was detached to Sibenik, in accordance with plans to attack the Italian enclave of Zara.
+At the time of the invasion, T3 was assigned to the Southern Sector of the KM's Coastal Defence Command based at the Bay of Kotor, along with the rest of the 3rd Torpedo Division, which consisted of the six 250t-class boats remaining in Yugoslav service.
+Just prior to the invasion, T3, along with her sister ships T5, T6 and T7, was detached to Šibenik, in accordance with plans to attack the Italian enclave of Zara.
 When the invasion began on 6 April, T3 was anchored in the Sibenik channel between Jadrija and Zablace with three other torpedo boats, but she was not equipped with modern anti-aircraft guns, and so was unable to effectively engage the Italian aircraft flying over Zlarin to attack Sibenik.
 The torpedo boats were ordered to retreat to Zaton, but T3 was hampered by problems with one of her boilers and was sent to Primosten.
-He plan to attack Zara was abandoned after messages were received about the proclamation of the Independent State of Croatia on 10 April and that Yugoslav forces were retreating on all fronts.
-T3 was captured in port by the Royal Italian Navy and was operated by them under her Yugoslav designation.
-She was fitted with two 76 mm L/30 anti-aircraft guns in place of her 66 mm guns, but no other significant alterations were made to her.
-Due to her obsolescence, the Italians only used T3 for coastal and second-line duties.
+The plan to attack Zara was abandoned after messages were received about the proclamation of the Independent State of Croatia (NDH) on 10 April and that Yugoslav forces were retreating on all fronts.
+In response to the proclamation, the crew of T3 mutinied and sailed to either Split or nearby Divulje to join the fledgling Navy of the Independent State of Croatia, but was soon seized by the Italians.
+T3 was operated by the Royal Italian Navy under her Yugoslav designation.
+She was fitted with two 76 mm L/30 anti-aircraft guns in place of her 66 mm guns, along with a single Breda 20 mm L/65 anti-aircraft gun.
+Her bridge was enclosed, but no other significant alterations were made to her.
+Her plain hull was also painted in a dazzle camouflage pattern.
+Due to her obsolescence, the Italians only used T3 as a guard ship, and for coastal and second-line duties against the Yugoslav Partisans.
+While in Italian service, her crew grew to 64.